-The purpose of the Retail Shops and Fair Trading Legislation Amendment Bill 2005 is to confirm the existing arrangements for retail trading hours in Western Australia The Bill also introduces the Small Business Legislative Protection Package.
+The purpose of the Retail Shops and Fair Trading Legislation Amendment Bill 2003 is to confirm the existing arrangements for retail trading hours in Western Australia and to provide for the extension of weeknight trading in 2005.
+The Bill also introduces the Small Business Legislative Protection Package.